Aceinna/docs_openrtk/setup-OpenRTK.rst

     - Run the python driver for OpenRTK330 to get connectted with Aceinna developer website.
 There are two options

-      - Download executable files (version 1.1.0) and run in a command line
+      - Download executable files (version 1.1.0) of python driver

         - `Windows 10 <https://github.com/Aceinna/python-openimu/files/4211970/ans-devices-win.zip>`_